glosborne/hermanbot/README.md

 The secret word is changed daily.

+## Using the public bot

+If you want to invite Herman to your existing server, just point your browser at https://discord.com/oauth2/authorize?client_id=688410847441322176&scope=bot .

 ## Requirements

 To run the bot code on your system, you'll need node.js and npm, and be able to set a daily cron job if you want the secret